BrandonMan123/MRG_Racecar_App/README.md

 # MRG_Racecar_App
-An app that can teleoperate a racecar or serve as a joy controller for ROS purposes
+An app that can teleoperate a racecar or serve as a joy controller for ROS purposes.
+It publishes joy messages and string messages and also recieves Int32 messages.
+The joy messages published are based off the Logitech Wireless Gamepad F710 (DirectInput Mode).

 # Requirements
 * Swift 4